- SPEEK-based temperature-resistant catalyst for etherification and esterification reactions. Applied Catalysis O: Open 190, 2024, 206951 more…

 Website: Research at TC1

-Contact: Tabea Gros, Mary Wojan
+Contact: Tabea Gros, Farah Mirzayeva

 Technology development to improve power-to-methanol processes and Investigation of innovative reactor concepts

-The Chair I of Technical Chemistry is involved in the characterization of catalysts, kinetic investigations under stationary, but above all dynamic reaction conditions, and the modelling of the kinetics of H2-based CO2 methanol synthesis.
+The Chair I of Technical Chemistry is involved in the characterization of catalysts, kinetic investigations under stationary, but above all dynamic reaction conditions, and the modelling of the kinetics of Cu/ZnO-based CO2 methanol synthesis.
 Computational Fluid Dynamics (CFD) is also being used to investigate other innovative reactor concepts and evaluate their potential for power-to-methanol processes.

 Simulative investigation of the bio-chemical synthesis for the production of SAFs